 What is Operation Encompass?
 The purpose of Operation Encompass is to safeguard and support children and young people who have been involved in a domestic abuse incident.
 Following an incident at home, children can arrive at school distressed, upset and unprepared for the day.
 North Tyneside Council, the police and nominated key adults in school will be working together to make sure that school staff are made aware of an incident early enough to support pupils in school.

 How does Operation Encompass work?
 Schools across North Tyneside have nominated two members of staff to be key adults for Operation Encompass.
-At Greenfields, the key adults are the Headteacher, Mrs Dobson and the Assistant Headteacher, Mrs Cockman.
+At Greenfields, the key adults are the Acting Headteacher, Mrs Robertson and the Assistant Headteacher, Mrs Cockman.
 All key adults have attended specific training in preparation for their role in Operation Encompass.

 Each morning a police officer reviews all domestic abuse incidents that have occured outside school, but might have an impact on a child attending school the following day.
 Where children were present, witnessed or involved in a domestic abuse incident and aged between 4 and 16 years old, the officer will send this information to Children’s Social Care Front Door Service.
 Staff from the Front Door Service will send this information in a secure format to the identified key adults in school.
 The key adults check their emails every day and then speak to staff in contact with any pupils involved, so that they can support them in a way that is right for the child.